3ee-Games/prompts/README.md

 - The artist, for example: "by alexi zaitsev, by Antoine Blanchard, by Brent Heighton, by Jeremy Mann" is the important part for the style, add some favourites like "masterpiece, intricate, 8k".

-- negative prompts: standard stuff like "name, tiled, frame, border, lowres, signs, memes, labels, text, error, cropped, worst quality, low quality, normal quality, jpeg artifacts, signature, watermark, username, blurry"
+- negative prompts: Use a [standard negative prompt](#improved-shared-negative-prompt)

 -  **DPM++2M Karras** sampler between 50-80 steps gives an ideal amount of grain for photorealistic surfaces.